paulhiggs/dvb-i-tools/README.md

 * For &lt;DASHDeliveryParameters&gt;
   * valid @contentType in &lt;UriBasedLocation&gt;
 * only one element for each @xml:lang is specified in any mpeg7:TextualType element
-* SAT&lt;IP parameters are only specified with
+* SAT&lt;IP parameters are only specified with DVB-T or DVB-S delivery parameters

 ### Use
 #### URL based validation